pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 torchtune comes with a host of plug-and-play memory optimization components which give you lots of flexibility to ``tune`` our recipes to your hardware.
 This page provides a brief glossary of these components and how you might use them.
+To make things easy, we've summarized these components in the following table:

+.. csv-table:: Memory optimization components
+   :header: "Component", "When to use?"
+   :widths: auto

+   ":ref:`glossary_precision`", "You'll usually want to leave this as its default bfloat16.
+If you're struggling with training stability or accuracy due to precision, fp32 may help."
+   ":ref:`glossary_act_ckpt`", "Use when you're memory constrained and need to handle larger batch sizes.
+Be aware that it may slow down training speed."
+   ":ref:`glossary_grad_accm`", "Helpful when memory-constrained to simulate larger batch sizes.
+Often preferable to activation checkpointing for better training speed."
+   ":ref:`glossary_low_precision_opt`", "When you need to further reduce memory usage beyond model and optimizer precision reduction."
+   ":ref:`glossary_opt_in_bwd`", "Best for models with many parameters using stateful optimizers, when gradient memory is large and you don't need gradient accumulation."
+   ":ref:`glossary_lora`", "When you want to significantly reduce the number of trainable parameters, saving gradient and optimizer memory during training."
+   ":ref:`glossary_qlora`", "When you need even more memory savings than LoRA, at the potential cost of some training speed.
+Useful for very large models or limited hardware."

 .. note::

-  In its current state, this recipe is focused on single-device optimizations.
+  In its current state, this tutorial is focused on single-device optimizations.
 Check in soon as we update this page for the latest memory optimization features for distributed fine-tuning.

 .. _glossary_precision:

 Model Precision
 ---------------